riptideiv/7899X_2024_2025/README.md

 # VEX Robotics Competition: High Stakes 2024-2025

-This repository contains the code for my VEX Robotics Competition robot for the game High Stakes 2024-2025.
+This repository contains the code for 7899X's VEX Robotics Competition robot for the game High Stakes 2024-2025.

 ## Description